shirish93/shirish93.github.io/_ideas/2024-03-15-modern-woodcarving.md

 -   **Respect for Intellectual Property:** Clearly address ownership and usage rights of the scanned designs in collaboration with communities and relevant authorities.
 This ensures cultural heritage is protected while enabling responsible commercialization.

--   **Long-term Preservation Plan:** Develop a comprehensive plan for the long-term maintenance and accessibility of the digital archive.
-This may involve partnerships with institutions and regular data backups to ensure its enduring legacy.
+-   **Long-term Preservation Plan:** Develop a detailed plan for the long-term maintenance and accessibility of the digital archive.
+This may involve partnerships with institutions and regular data backups to ensure its long-lasting legacy.